 - 1. With the low-power mode, the oscillator has the internal feedback resistor RF.
-Therefore, the feedback resistor must not be externally with the Connection 3. - When the frequency of the crystal is less than 2 MHz and the load capacitors (Cx, Cy) are less than 16 pF, use Connection 4. - 3.
+Therefore, the feedback resistor must not be externally with the Connection 3. - 2.
 When the load capacitors (Cx, Cy) are greater than 30 pF, use Connection 3.